bagelquant/bagelquant.github.io/_pages/math-advanced/econometrics/basic-time-series-process.md

 where $\epsilon_t$ is white noise.

-clearly, $E(y_t)$ is not constant for all t, so this process is neither strictly nor weakly stationary.
+Clearly, $E(y_t)$ is not constant for all $t$, so this process is neither strictly nor weakly stationary.

-> Interest rate could be a good example of this process.
-The interest rate is constant for a period of time, then it changes to another constant rate.
+> An example is the interest rate, which may remain constant for a period and then shift to a new level.

 ### Random Walk

-Consider the following process:
+Consider the process:

 $$
 y_t = y_{t-1} + \epsilon_t,